Infinity: Logic

+In first-order logic, both the compactness theorem and Löwenheim–Skolem theorems are used to construct non-standard models with certain infinite properties.

+Applications

 Physics

 In physics, approximations of real numbers are used for continuous measurements and natural numbers are used for discrete measurements (i.e., counting).
 Concepts of infinite things such as an infinite plane wave exist, but there are no experimental means to generate them.

 Cosmology

 The first published proposal that the universe is infinite came from Thomas Digges in 1576.
 Eight years later, in 1584, the Italian philosopher and astronomer Giordano Bruno proposed an unbounded universe in On the Infinite Universe and Worlds: "Innumerable suns exist; innumerable earths revolve around these suns in a manner similar to the way the seven planets revolve around our sun.
 Living beings inhabit these worlds."

 Cosmologists have long sought to discover whether infinity exists in our physical universe: Are there an infinite number of stars?
 Does the universe have infinite volume?
 Does space "go on forever"?
 This is still an open question of cosmology.
 The question of being infinite is logically separate from the question of having boundaries.
 The two-dimensional surface of the Earth, for example, is finite, yet has no edge.
 By travelling in a straight line with respect to the Earth's curvature, one will eventually return to the exact spot one started from.
 The universe, at least in principle, might have a similar topology.
 If so, one might eventually return to one's starting point after travelling in a straight line through the universe for long enough.

 The curvature of the universe can be measured through multipole moments in the spectrum of the cosmic background radiation.
 To date, analysis of the radiation patterns recorded by the WMAP spacecraft hints that the universe has a flat topology.
 This would be consistent with an infinite physical universe.

 However, the universe could be finite, even if its curvature is flat.
 An easy way to understand this is to consider two-dimensional examples, such as video games where items that leave one edge of the screen reappear on the other.
 The topology of such games is toroidal and the geometry is flat.
 Many possible bounded, flat possibilities also exist for three-dimensional space.

 The concept of infinity also extends to the multiverse hypothesis, which, when explained by astrophysicists such as Michio Kaku, posits that there are an infinite number and variety of universes.
 Also, cyclic models posit an infinite amount of Big Bangs, resulting in an infinite variety of universes after each Big Bang event in an infinite cycle.